SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Flurry of Arrows

-You can spend 1 Ki point with your Flurry of Blows to make two bow or unarmed attacks as a bonus action.
+You can replace one of your bonus unarmed strikes with a bow attack.

 * One with the Bow